Why do we need smart cities?

 - How can we defend against hacking, cyber-attacks, and data theft?

-- In cities where multiple participants are sharing information, how do we trust that participants are who they say are?
+- In cities where multiple participants share information, how do we trust that participants are who they say they are?

 - And how do we know the data they report is true and accurate?

-The answers lie in physical data vaults and strong authentication and ID management solutions.
+The answers lie in physical data vaults, strong authentication, and I.D. management solutions.

 Smart cities can only work if we can trust them.